fuinorg/lubuntu-developer-vm/README.md

 * **Minimal:** Intel Core i5, 8 GB RAM, 128 GB SSD
 * **Recommended:** Intel Core i7, 16 GB RAM, 256 GB SSD
 * Enable [Virtualization](http://www.sysprobs.com/disable-enable-virtualization-technology-bios) in your BIOS
-* Make sure to turn **OFF** Hyper-V for Windows 10 ("Programs and Features / Turn Windows features on or off": DISABLE check box labeled as "Hyper-V")
+* Make sure to turn **OFF** Hyper-V for Windows 10
+  * Goto "Programs and Features" / "Turn Windows features on or off" and disable the check box labeled as "Hyper-V"

 ## Download
 You can also download the final **Lubuntu Developer VM (64 Bit)** image (uncompressed ~3 GB) here: